HIKING IN THE SWABIAN ALB BIOSPHERE AREA

 Length: approx. 12–13 km

-This hike combines quiet nature with a real highlight: the Wimsen Cave, the only Germany's most navigable cave by boatThe path leads through the romantic Glastal, which has cut deep into the Alb plateau – past moss-covered rocks, under beech trees and over idyllic wooden bridges.
+This hike combines tranquil nature with a real highlight: the Wimsener Cave, the only Germany's navigable caveThe path leads through the romantic glass valley, which has cut deep into the Alb plateau – past moss-covered rocks, under beech trees and over idyllic wooden bridges.

 Length: approx. 8 km

-Claim: light to medium
+Claim: easy to medium

 Highlights: Glastal, Wimsener Cave (boat trip), pure nature